-The location of the pub offers easy access to the north Cornwall coastal footpath whilst being part of the St Agnes community in a vibrant village with much to offer both day trippers and people looking to stay.
-St Agnes is on the North coast, but centrally located in Cornwall, only 15 minutes drive form the A30.
+Enjoy easy access to the coast path and beach whilst being part of the vibrant village of St Agnes, which has some excellent independent stores and amenities.
+There’s much to offer both day trippers and those looking to stay for a long holiday.
+St Agnes is on the North coast but centrally located in Cornwall, only 15mins drive from the A30 and 25mins from Truro train station.

 - 15 bedrooms with high quality beds and furniture, all with en-suite shower or bathroom facilities